"Story in a game is like a story in a porn movie. It's expected to be there, but it's not that important.

 - The Warcraft universe have a really good story-lines but it is safe to say that the game's immense popularity is not because of its story.
 The game would likely still be as popular as it is even if it had virtually no story.

 - Quite a lot of modern Interactive Fiction puts the emphasis on "fiction" to the point where puzzles (the most gamelike elements of the genre) are completely dispensed with in favor of narrative exploration.
 Photopia is the preeminent example.
 A Mind Forever Voyaging pioneered this approach in the 1980s.

-- Dreamfall; the first and last few chapters in particular consist almost exclusively of steering your character around from one cutscene to another.
+- Dreamfall: The Longest Journey: The first and last few chapters in particular consist almost exclusively of steering your character around from one cutscene to another.

 - Hellsinker is notable for being incredibly plot-heavy for a Shmup...if you can understand it.